Kimberley Western Australia: We hiked, canoed and cruised

 The Bindoola Gorge Trail is a 2- to 3-hour return hike through Savannah plants, rocks, and sandstone slabs to a permanent waterhole.

-We loved hiking through the savannah, dazzled by a silence unlike anything we had ever experienced elsewhere.
-One such hike was the Bindoola Gorge Trail, a 2- to 3-hour return trek.
-The trail winds through savannah vegetation, over rocks and sandstone slabs, and ends at a permanent waterhole.
+Hiking through the savannah was unlike anything we had ever experienced before.
+Above all, it was the silence along all the trails that struck us most.
+For example, one such hike was the Bindoola Gorge Trail, a 2- to 3-hour return trek.
+Along the way, we walked through savannah vegetation, over rocks and sandstone slabs, and eventually had a rest at a peaceful waterhole.

 The Cockburn Lookout Trail is a great walk at sunrise or late afternoon.
 The 1.8 km loop starts near the front gate of the tourist resort at Home Valley Station.
 The hiking trail has great views of the Cockburn Ranges and the meteorite crater.

 The Cockburn Lookout Trail is a wonderful walk, especially at sunrise or late afternoon.
 This 1.8 km loop begins near the entrance gate of the Home Valley Station resort.
-Along the trail, you’ll enjoy stunning views of the Cockburn Range and a fascinating meteorite crater.
+Along the trail, we enjoyed the stunning views of the Cockburn Range.

 The Mount Baldy Lookout Trail is one of several good walks.
 We loved hiking the 3.6-kilometre return walk.
 It starts near the front gate of Home Valley Station tourist resort.
 The summit offers spectacular panoramic views of the Cockburn Ranges.

 The Mount Baldy Lookout Trail is another excellent hike in the area.
-We loved the 3.6-kilometre return walk, which starts near the entrance gate of the Home Valley Station resort.
-At the summit, you have spectacular panoramic views of the majestic Cockburn Ranges.
+We loved the 3.6-kilometre return walk, which starts near the entrance gate of the Home Valley Stationt.
+The views of the Cockburn Ranges.

 Lake Argyle